biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:read3.0.md

 during the alignSeqRes process.
 Without the correct representations, those groups would be flagged as "X", or might be missing

+### parseHeaderOnly(boolean)

+This tells the parser to ignore ATOM records and only parse the header of the file.

 Caching of structure data
 -------------------------